 How much will my pet’s care cost?

 There is an examination fee for all services.
-An estimate will be created for additional diagnostic, treatment plans and hospitalization.
-We will discuss treatment plan and estimate.
-Please ask questions so we may help you understand your pet’s condition, prognosis and our recommended treatment plan.
+An estimate will be created for additional diagnostic, treatment plans, and hospitalization.
+We will discuss the treatment plan and estimate.
+Please ask questions so we may help you understand your pet’s condition, prognosis, and our recommended treatment plan.
 We will be happy to discuss your pet’s condition with you- you are an important member of your pet’s healthcare team.

 Besides your own form of payment (cash, debit, or credit card), there are additional options to help pay for the veterinary care for your pet.

 Although we do not provide payment plans, we do accept CareCredit.
 CareCredit can help make the cost of care more manageable.
 CareCredit is an independent, medical credit card, which is accepted by many veterinarians, dentists, and other physicians.
 The card offers varying payment options with low or no interest for a period of time.
 You can apply online at www.carecredit.com or 1-800-677-0718 and the funds can be used immediately after approval.
 Please note that the cardholder must be present in person to use the card.
 Please speak to any of our receptionists for more information about this program.

-Pet owners may want to consider purchasing a pet insurance plan for their pet.
+Pet owners may want to consider purchasing a pet insurance plan for their pets.
 You can search for a variety of pet insurance plans online to compare prices and benefits.
 Pet insurance plans and providers vary in the coverage of certain conditions.
-Check with each individual pet insurance companies for full details.
+Check with each individual pet insurance company for full details.